fabiodearaujo/bug_tracker_mp3/README.md

 -   ### Design

     -   #### General
         -   This Webapp with a simple language keeping the navbar menu on top when on desktop and on the side activated by a hamburguer button style aking the navigation very easy and accessible from anywhere.
 The Menu is dynamic showing only allowed options to regular or manager (admin) users.
+The admin has the power to create Projects and assign to users.
+Also the admin can reset any user's password if necessary or modify the user to be another admin.
+After logged in the user is presented with the Dashboard that will list all projects and its related tickets.

     -   #### Colour Scheme
         -   The blue colour was chosen as the main tone as it is known to be a calming colour.
 The contrast ratio was taken in consideration to every person be able to read clearly.